torchlard/Notes/Software_engineering/design_pattern.md

 # Observer pattern
 3 actor class: Subject, Observer, Client
 Subject: object having methods to attach / detach observers to a client object
+Observer: method to set object to watch, another method used by subject to notify them